 Ciudad de Oaxaca de Juarez, Mexico.
 August 2015.
 Photo by Alice Driver.

 Victoria Bouloubasis is a freelance journalist, food writer and filmmaker.
 Her work aims to dispel myths about the Global South—its people and places—against the backdrop of complex social, political and personal histories.
 She often tells stories at the intersection of food, labor and im/migration.
+Her solo and collaborative work has won several awards, including a Murrow Award, the POY, the Premio Gabo and several Webbys; it has also been nominated for two Emmys and a James Beard Award.
 A working journalist since 2008, Victoria has reported from the rural U.S. South and Midwest, Mexico, El Salvador, Guatemala, Costa Rica and Greece.
-She is based in Durham, N.C., where she deejays with the Mamis & the Papis DJ collective.
+She is based in Durham, N.C.

 In 2021, Victoria covered the intersection of environmental issues and economic mobility in Latinx, immigrant, and refugee communities in North Carolina for Southerly and Enlace Latino NC through a grant from the Solutions Journalism Network.
 In 2020 she worked as an investigative reporter with Enlace Latino NC.
 Her bilingual series “Ignored and Forgotten” / “Ignorados y Olvidados” examined what happens to rural Latinos before, during and after natural disasters.
 It won the 2021 LION Award for Investigative Report of the Year.
 The work was funded by the Local News Lab via the Democracy Fund.